rahmanfadhil/statefully/README.md

 # Statefully

-A tiny state manager for your javascript apps
+A tiny state container for your javascript apps